 We begin the work of making a difference, then, by realizing that if racism was created, then anti-racism can be created, too.
 There are ways to dismantle racism productively, ways to make things work well for a broader range of people.
 It doesn’t have to be a zero-sum game.
 Thoughtful analysis, creative thinking, and a strong commitment to justice can help an organization–and even the nation as a whole–improve performance and become more inclusive at the same time.

 We can welcome symbolic victories along the way, but we have to stop confusing symbolic victories with actual progress.
 As I write this, the federal government has just made Juneteenth a national holiday.
 Sounds like a good idea to me.
-But literally hundreds of people in congress voted for it who have opposed any and all reasonable efforts to turn the government and the nation against racism, to remodel our institutions, and make a real difference.
-That kind of brazen hypocrisy is made possible when we allow people to add a little veneer across the top instead of re-working the foundation underneath.
+But literally hundreds of people in congress voted for it who have opposed any and all reasonable efforts to turn the government and the nation against racism, to live up to our own ideals, to remodel our institutions, and make a real difference.
+That kind of brazen hypocrisy is made possible when we decide to add a little veneer across the top instead of re-working the foundation underneath.

 Even the loud, ludicrous, nasty, frantic backlash to antiracism we see all around us in these times may have a silver lining.
 Writing for Religion News Service, Andre Henry says,

 “The current hysteria in the U.S. about the growing influence of antiracist ideas is a good sign in the struggle for racial progress.
 It suggests that last year’s uprising for Black lives successfully knocked America’s white supremacist common sense off balance.
 Every bill that attempts to ban Nikole Hannah-Jones’s 1619 Project from school curricula, every seminary statement repudiating critical race theory, every Tucker Carlson rant about the existential threat of ethnic studies programs is a desperate attemtp to regain equilibrium for white cultural hegemony.